Hyvinkää shooting

 The Hyvinkää shooting was a mass shooting that occurred on 26 May 2012, in the early hours of the morning in the centre of Hyvinkää, Finland, when an 18-year-old man, opened fire onto crowds outside restaurants of Uudenmaankatu street from atop a nearby building using two rifles.
 Two people were killed and seven others were wounded.
-The shooter fled the scene and was soon arrested.
+The shooter fled the scene and was arrested the same day.
 An 18-year-old female student nurse died during the incident and pesäpallo player Topi Koistinen, who was 19, died later in hospital from his wounds.
 A police officer was amongst the wounded.
-The city of Hyvinkää held a general mourning period on Monday, May 28, due to the incident and a moment of silence was observed in all schools and educational institutions.
+On May 28, the city of Hyvinkää held a mourning period, and educational institutions observed held a moment of silence.

-The shooter was identified as Eero Hiltunen, who stated his motivations of the act were frustration that he felt following a wrestling match which he had lost the night of the shooting.
+The shooter was identified as Eero Hiltunen, who stated he was motivated by frustration he felt following a wrestling match which he had lost the night of the shooting.
 A mental health examination had ultimately found that Hiltunen was sane at the time of the crime.

-Following trial, Hiltunen was sentenced to life imprisonment in February 2013.
+Hyvinkää District Court sentenced Hiltunen to life imprisonment in February 2013.
 In October 2020, Hiltunen escaped from prison after being put on leave and was promptly recaptured.

 Background

 The shooter was an 18-year-old man from Hyvinkää named Eero Samuli Hiltunen, born 19 June 1993.
 He had no previous criminal record, but had been treated for mental health issues in 2008.

 Immediately prior to the incident, Hiltunen had spent the Friday evening at a friend's house, from where they walked to the center of Hyvinkää.
 During the trip, they were joined by a group of young individuals that Hiltunen did not know.
 He lost in a wrestling match with one of them, which the other members of the group regarded as merely playful during interrogations.

-The group spent the evening drinking alcohol in a restaurant until Hiltunen and other members of the group began arguing, before he threatened to kill them all.
-The group also said he had made gestures with his hands that resembled loading a firearm, before he left alone in a taxi at around 11 p.m.
+The group spent the evening drinking alcohol in a restaurant until Hiltunen and another group member began arguing, and Hiltunen threatened to kill the group members.
+The group later said he also had made gestures with his hands that resembled loading a firearm, before he left alone in a taxi at around 11 p.m.